Retirement and Separation

 An exit interview or meeting is not required, but all departing employees must complete the clearance/exit form and submit it to their department manager (UNT, UNT Dallas, UNT System Administration and UNT Dallas College of Law) or campus police department (UNTHSC).

-- Find the Sick Leave Pool donation form.
+- Find the clearance form.

 Here are steps to take to ensure a smooth departure:

 - Print the exit form, obtain signatures, and return it to your department supervisor, or at UNTHSC, to the Police Department.

 - Update your address by logging in at MyUNT, MyHSC, MyDallas, MySystem or MyLaw.
 Be sure your records show a correct preferred address, phone and email, so future correspondence will not be delayed.